-I couldn’t believe I racked up a$93,000 bill.
+I couldn’t believe I racked up a $93,000 bill.
 (Click here to read the full story.)
 Even worse, $15,000 was denied by the insurance carrier and was considered out-of-network services.
+Spoiler alert, you can appeal a health insurance claim.
 I was recently diagnosed with Vestibular Neuritis, an inner ear disorder that may cause a sudden onset of vertigo, dizziness, balance issues, nausea, and vomiting.
 As a recap, here are the events of that day:

 - Wake up.

 - Feel sick.

 - Call Miami Dade Fire Rescue.

 - Get subjected to multiple tests at an in-network emergency room.

 - Enjoy a three-night stay at an in-network hospital.

 While the facility I was transferred to was in-network, the ER (Emergency Room) doctors were not.
 Most hospitals do not employ their emergency department physicians or anesthesiologists.
 Instead, the hospital has a contract with the doctors, who then bill the patient.
 While the doctors bill the patient separately, patients can and should appeal the claim if treated at an in-network hospital.
 The bill can be reversed and covered or significantly reduced.